A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Introduction

-This paper addresses this gap by introducing a scalable causal inference framework for estimating the effect of on-demand tutor within an adaptive mathematics learning platform.
-Rather than evaluating entire programs or long-term interventions, the framework is designed to estimate the immediate causal effect of individual tutoring interactions on subsequent student performance.
+This paper addresses this gap by introducing a scalable causal inference framework for estimating the effect of on-demand assistance -- in this case, human tutoring -- within an adaptive mathematics learning platform.
+Rather than evaluating entire programs or long-term interventions, the framework is designed to estimate the immediate causal effect of individual tutoring sessions on subsequent student performance.
 Our proposed framework integrates three components into a unified pipeline: (1) principled construction of analytic samples to approximate counterfactual comparisons, (2) latent knowledge state estimation using Deep Knowledge Tracing (DKT; \cite{piech2015dkt}) to address time-varying confounding, and (3) estimation of conditional average treatment effects for local, individual tutoring sessions using Generalized Random Forests (Causal Forests; \cite{athey2019grf}).
 In combination, these components provide a practical template for estimating average treatment effects and effect heterogeneity from large-scale learning interaction logs.

 We further demonstrate various robustness tests for this framework, showing that with and without contextual variables from outside of the platform (e.g., standardized assessments and demographic variables), this pipeline produced consistent estimates of the tutoring effects.
 Our framework addresses central challenges in observational studies of educational interventions, including self-selection into treatment, unmeasured baseline ability that changes as students learn, and treatment effect heterogeneity.
 Furthermore, it provides opportunities to better understand when, for whom, and why tutoring is effective.
 Finally, this method could be used to estimate outcomes for evaluating AI models for tutoring.